About the Event

 Save $200 if you register now.
 (How pricing works.)

-Tim Hassett, AppogeeTim Hassett is the Co Founder of Appogee, a firm that focuses on delivering an Apple strategy to medium and large organizations.
+Tim Hassett, AppogeeTim Hassett is the Co Founder of Appogee, a firm that focuses on delivering Apple hardware, ecosystem products, and services to medium and large organizations.
+Appogee serves as the Apple vendor to such organizations as Southwest Airlines, Belk, and BB&T Bank.
 He has over 16 years of experience in serving enterprise clients from an Apple perspective, and collaborating with Apple to do this.
 More recently, Appogee has grown tremendously with its unique approach to serving corporate BYOD needs.
 Tim grew up in Annapolis, MD, holds a Computer Information Systems degree from High Point University, and lives in Orlando FL with his wife, identical twin baby girls, and son.